Agent

 • Components it can connect with:

-• To pass a query to an Agent, use OutputAdapter or DeepsetChatHistoryParser.
+• To pass a query to an Agent, use OutputAdapter, DeepsetChatHistoryParser, or ChatPromptBuilder.
+ChatPromptBuilder also lets you pass dynamic content to the Agent.

 • To make the Agent's response the final output of your pipeline, use an OutputAdapter to convert the Agent's messages into a list of strings and send them on to DeepsetAnswerBuilder.

-• The connections depend on the output and input types configured in the tools' state_schema.
+• The connections depend on the output and input types configured in the Agent's state_schema.

 Inputs